 Portugal can be enjoyed year-round, but the best season (in my opinion) is spring, followed by summer, autumn and then winter.

-May and June are great for visiting Lisbon, as it’s not too busy, temperatures are already quite balmy, and the Jacaranda trees are in full blossom—turning the streets and the squares beautifully purple.
+May and June are great for visiting Lisbon in particular, as it’s not too busy, temperatures are already quite balmy, and the Jacaranda trees are in full blossom—turning the streets and the squares beautifully purple.

 June is a great time to be in Lisbon or Porto as well because of the traditional street festivals that take place during this month, featuring plenty of folk music and vendors selling drinks and grilled sardines.